obj-obj/robototes/src/pages/index.md

 # The Robototes

-#### Note:

-This is an experimental (unofficial) rewrite of the site.
-It will be shown to leadership soon™.

 ## Who are we?

 We are the Robototes, [Sammamish High School](https://bsd405.org/sammamish)'s FIRST Robotics team.
 We have participated in [FRC](https://firstinspires.org/robotics/frc) (FIRST Robotics Completition) since 2008.